 Scott Mitchell Rosenberg

-Scott Mitchell Rosenberg is the Chairman and CEO of Platinum Studios, Inc., an entertainment company that controls one of the world’s largest independent libraries of comic book characters.
+Scott Mitchell Rosenberg is the Chairman and CEO of Platinum Studios, Inc., an entertainment company that controls a large library of comic book characters.
 Rosenberg as producer, with Platinum Studios, adapts them for film, television, and all other media.
 The library includes characters that have appeared worldwide in millions of comics.
 Rosenberg established Platinum Studios in 1997, following a successful, high-profile career as the founder of Malibu Comics, a leading independent comic book company that he sold to Marvel Comics in 1994 after which becoming the second-highest-ranking executive at Marvel.
 During his time at Malibu, Scott Mitchell Rosenberg broke every sales and marketing record known to independent comic publishing and led many successful comic spin-offs into toys, television, and feature films, including signing the billion-dollar live-action film and animated television phenomenon Men in Black with Sony Pictures.

 Platinum Studios, with Rosenberg as a producer, has released films and television programming with Universal Pictures, Paramount Pictures, DreamWorks Films, MGM, Showtime, and Lionsgate, and has developed film or television with others, including Disney, Time-Warner’s New Line Films, 20th Century Fox and Sony Pictures Entertainment.